dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

       big endian - read first few bits and check; 0 - 1 byte, 110-2bytes, 1110-3bytes, 11110-4bytes. so based on few bits we can easily determine if it 1/2/3/4 byte character little endian - if we read 0 - 1byte, 10-can be 2/3/4 byte, so go further until you meat a mask like 110/1110/11110 Don't confuse:
-* UTF-8 - use least possible byte number: 1,2,3,4.
+* UTF-8 - use the least possible byte number: 1,2,3,4.
 Since it's uses 1 byte when it can - it's compatible with ASCII
 * UTF-16 - use byte on order 2, like 2 or 4.
-Since it uses at minimum 2 bytes it's not compatible with ASCII. yet it faster then utf-8 which try to determine if it character size, so most programming languages like java using UTF-16, yet it take more memory to store it compare to utf-8 since string is byte array, and java use UTF-16, each string symbol in java takes either 2 or 4 bytes in C strings are mutable and it store end of each string, but to get string length is heavy operation. in java string are fixed-lengths that's why java choose immutable strings, so each time you modify a string, new string is created
+Since it uses at minimum 2 bytes it's not compatible with ASCII. yet it faster than utf-8 which try to determine if it character size, so most programming languages like java using UTF-16, yet it take more memory to store it compare to utf-8 since string is byte array, and java use UTF-16, each string symbol in java takes either 2 or 4 bytes in C strings are mutable and it store end of each string, but to get string length is heavy operation. in java string are fixed-lengths that's why java choose immutable strings, so each time you modify a string, new string is created